navdeep-rajpurohit/monk-ecommerce-app/README.md

 ## Note !important
 1. Have not implemented logic to avoid duplicate entries as the user can add different set of discount on different set of products/variants.
 It can be added later.
 2. Discount values can be reflected to all the variants of a product.
 (Not implemented yet)
-3. The images fetched from api are heave (4-5 mb) hence it affects the performance.
+3. The images fetched from api are heavy (4-5 mb) hence it affects the performance.
 Used the libs to optimize performance using lazy loading.

 ## Instructions to run locally